Sam Houston: Early life

-He had a care-free disposition, however, and liked to escape to explore the frontier.
-He was at odds with concepts of hell and damnation of his mother's religion, Presbyterianism, and he was not interested schooling.
-He did take an interest in his father's library, reading works by classical authors like Virgil as well as more recent works by authors such as Jedidiah Morse.
+Houston had a carefree disposition, however, and liked to escape to explore the frontier.
+He was at odds with the concepts of hell and damnation preached by his mother's religion, Presbyterianism, and he was not interested in schooling.
+However, he did take an interest in his father's library, reading works by classical authors like Virgil, as well as more contemporary works by authors such as Jedidiah Morse.

-Not interested in farming and working in the family store, at the age of 16, he left his family to live with a Cherokee tribe led by Chief John Jolly (Cherokee name: Ahuludegi, also spelled Oolooteka) on Hiwassee Island.
-Houston formed a close relationship with Jolly and learned the Cherokee language, becoming known as Raven.
-According to James L. Haley, he appreciated the "free and unsophisticated spiritual expression of the Native Americans".
+After his father's passing in 1807 and his lack of interest in farming and working in the family store, at the age of 16, he ran away from his family and his home to live with a Cherokee tribe, led by Chief John Jolly (Cherokee name: Ahuludegi, also spelled Oolooteka) on Hiwassee Island.
+Houston formed a close relationship with Jolly and learned the Cherokee language, becoming known as 'Raven.'
+According to James L. Haley, he appreciated the "free and unsophisticated spiritual expression of the Native Americans."
 He left the tribe to return to Maryville in 1812, and he was hired at age 19 for a term as the schoolmaster of a one-room schoolhouse.
-He attended Porter Academy, where he was taught by Rev. Isaac L. Anderson (founder of Maryville College).
+He attended Porter Academy, where he was taught by Rev. Isaac L. Anderson, founder of Maryville College.
+It's thought that he attended Maryville College, but that hasn't been confirmed.

 According to biographer John Hoyt Williams, Houston was not close with his siblings or his parents, and he rarely spoke of them in his later life.
 Haley states that he was interested in his younger brother's and his sisters' welfare when he lived on Hiwassee Island.
 He felt used by the rest of the family.